epfl-ada/ada-2023-project-chatchuipt/readme.md

 - [**8.
 Best Beers**](#8-best-beers)

 # Abstract
 Winter is a season for brown beers, high on alcohol to warm us up, while summer makes us crave a lighter blond beer.
 But do we really observe trends based on seasons?
 In fact, each individual may tend to consume different beers based on its mood or feeling influenced by the season.
 A study of a high variety of beer styles may help to see if some beers have variable success rate accross the year or inversely have a constant consumption rate.
-After identifying the seasonal tendencies, we will observe if those tendencies varies accross the year, i.e. is the beer success ephemere or anchored in the consumption habits of beer drinkers?
+After identifying the seasonal tendencies, we observed if those tendencies varied accross the year, i.e. is the beer success ephemere or anchored in the consumption habits of beer drinkers?
 Seeing this seasonal variability, we then tried to identify the best features in order to predict the seasonality of a beer.
-Once those features have been identified, a classifier model was implemented to predict the seasonability of a beer based on its characteristics.
-Finally, the influence of the location for the beer rating was performed, to see if consummer from north america, europa or oceania tend to have different consumption habits.
+Once those features have been identified, the location was studied in order to evaluate the north america, europa and oceania beer consumption habits and their specificities.
+Once the seasonality was identified, the next step was to predict it by implementing a classifier model based the beer characteristics.
+Finally, to conclude the quest of seasonality, the most summer and winter trendy beers were identified.

 # Research Questions